Sebastiaanvdeursen/Team-Trein/README.md

 It does not matter if you type large or small, the pickle files will be ran anyway.

 ### Algorithms
-Here below is a list of explanations of the command-line arguments of the algorithms:
+Here below is a list of short explanations of the command-line arguments of the algorithms, for longer explanations of the algorithms please look at the README in the code folders:
 - annealing represents the algorithm of simulated annealing
 - random represents running the completely random algorithm
 - random_optim represents running the random algorithm which accounts for connections that have already been ridden